Discover Welcome Walking Tour

 We also enjoy their several “cattle drives” each year as they move their cattle from place to place.

 Now it is time to head to Trout Creek.
-Find the sign that says “Knigge (Ka-nig-gee) Falls" and stop #4.
+Find the sign that says “Memory Falls" and stop at #4.

 #4 Mr. Art Knigge

 Glad you found it.
 We honor the longtime caretaker and lover of this property, Mr. Art Knigge at this stop on the Discover Welcome Walking Tour.
 In 2018 we dedicated these falls to the man who made them.
-Around 2003 Mr. and Mrs. Art Knigge moved here in a trailer.
+In 2023, Mr. Art requested the sign be named Memory Falls for his own memories of Welcome Stations as well as YOUR memories made during your stay here.
+Here is Art's story: Around 2003 Mr. and Mrs. Art Knigge moved here in a trailer.
 They were retired and as time went on Art, being a Marine, wanted something constructive to do with his time.
 Art and his wife built the waterfalls using upside down guard rails and plenty of rocks!
 After his wife passed, he moved into the old “bar and grill” which was then an apartment.
 He also procured these big posts and then built the bridges so that the opposite side of the stream could be accessed and the rhubarb picked!
 In the spring we are so thankful for his planting of the many bulbs which adorn the creekside for almost two months in May and June.
 Art single-handedly mowed, watered, parked and weed-eated this property for years as the few travelers stopped by.
 His love for the travelers was evident as he spent time talking with them during their visit.
-Art graciously stayed with us and showed us “the ropes” until June of 2019 and now he is off in his travel trailer visiting relatives and enjoying his family.
-He is always welcome and comes by a couple times a year.
+Art graciously stayed with us and showed us “the ropes” until June of 2019 and now splits his time being with his family and staying here at Welcome, the place that he loves!
 See his Marine photo in the museum in the Veterans honor corner.
 Above is Art as he helped us raise the new garage on the side of the shop in 2019.

 Now to the next stop to discover a bit more history.
 Turn around and go to Mr. Steve’s shop building and then look across the drive to the big tree on the corner of the line of trees behind the Station House and look for stop #5.